MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

 ### Continuous Integration

-Continuous integration, or CI, is the practice of integrating any and all code changes into the trunk or main branch of your code repository and then automating the testing, linting, style checks, and new build of those code changes.
+Continuous integration, or CI, is the practice of integrating any code changes into the trunk or main branch of your code repository and then automating the testing, linting, style checks, and new build of those code changes.
 With this system in place, you can automatically detect errors and other issues that arise from your code changes much earlier in the development process.
 If you merge your changes often you also reduce the amount of code conflict that arises and this usually results in smaller pull requests and higher quality code reviews.

 ### Continuous Delivery

 Continuous delivery, or CD, is the practice of automating infrastructure provisioning, packaging, and deployment of an application to a testing environment, usually after it goes through a CI layer.
 DevOps and DevEx teams usually gate this CD process with some requirements like code coverage must be over 80% or the Docker container must have no critical security warnings from a container scan for example.
 At the end of this process, the team should be able to deploy the software changes to production quickly and easily.
-Ideally this is done with a single button click after some manual testing and QA of the change in the test environment.
+Ideally, this is done with a single button click after some manual testing and QA of the change in the test environment.

 ### Continuous Deployment

 There is a second term for CD called continuous deployment.
-I like to think of continuous deployment as the more mature version of continuous delivery because this process automates the release and deployment of the changes into the production environment and into user's hands.
+I like to think of continuous deployment as the more mature version of continuous delivery because this process automates the release and deployment of the changes into the production environment and into the user's hands.
 If this is implemented correctly, a code change can be merged and then go live within a few minutes, allowing you to gather feedback and iterate quickly.
 Implementing continuous deployment does require more upfront investment, especially in your unit and end-to-end test suites, to ensure you do not accidentally push breaking changes to production.

 The difference between continuous delivery and continuous deployment will be much more clear after our implementation.
-Atlassian has a great diagram showing the difference and how they relate to CI:
+Atlassian has a great diagram showing the differences and how they relate to CI:

 ![CI-CD-diff](./images/ci-cd-1.png)